WRON (AM)

-WRON is a News/Talk formatted broadcast radio station licensed to Ronceverte, West Virginia, serving Ronceverte and Lewisburg in West Virginia.
-WRON is owned and operated by Radio Greenbrier, LLC.
+WRON was a news/talk formatted broadcast radio station licensed to Ronceverte, West Virginia, serving Ronceverte and Lewisburg in West Virginia.
+WRON was owned and operated by Radio Greenbrier, LLC.

 History

 WRON began broadcasting May 5, 1947, as a Mutual affiliate on 1400 kHz with 250 watts of power.
 The station was started by Bill Blake, who returned to Ronceverte after serving in World War II.

+The Federal Communications Commission cancelled the station’s license on July 21, 2025.